yummydirtDev/AlexRPG/README.md

 Available on Windows and Linux
 Code by Alex Frutkin
 Ideas by Alex Frutkin and Sam Frutkin
-Readme by Sam Frutkin
+Readme by Alex Frutkin and Sam Frutkin
-Subscribe to Yummydirt on Youtube.
+Subscribe to yummydirt on Youtube.